tabitha3798/Personal/README.md

-# Sample
+# Personal
-For practice

-This is a directory for practicing Git-hub.
+This is a directory for uploading personal documents.
-Every file in here is not meaningful.
-Haha.